Click on an image below to learn more about an artist and their work. There is contact information for each artist at the end of their page.

 I can’t remember a time when I didn’t feel at home as an artist.
 While I appreciate the importance of showing and sharing my work, my heart has always been in the creative process of expressing the way I look at the world through my art.

-12 x 12 Original Collage on a Cradled Panel Framed
+12 × 12 Original Collage on Panel Framed

 36 X 36 Original Collage on Panel Framed